rknightion/kiosker-ha/docs/faq.md

 ## The setup flow says "Invalid auth"

 Regenerate the token in the Kiosker app, paste it into the re-auth dialog, and submit again.

+## The setup flow keeps using the old Base URL after pasting

+Home Assistant config flows can miss a pasted value if the field does not emit a change event.
+Click or tap out of each field after pasting, then submit again.

 ## Services say I must provide a device_id